 While county manufacturing activity increased substantially with increases in market access, we do not estimate that increases in market access prompted an economic shift from the agricultural sector toward the manufacturing sector within counties.
 Table 5, column 5, reports little impact of market access on county manufacturing revenue as a share of total manufacturing and agricultural revenue in the county.
 Similarly, columns 6, 7, and 8 report little impact on a county's manufacturing share of value-added, surplus, or employment.
-We also do not estimate that increases in market access encouraged economic activity in counties to become specialized in either manufacturing or agriculture (Appendix Table 11, panel A).
-Similarly, looking within the manufacturing sector, panel B reports little impact of market access on specialization across manufacturing industries.
+We also do not estimate that increases in market access encouraged economic activity in counties to become specialized in either manufacturing or agriculture or to become specialized within manufacturing (Appendix Table 11).